-Mr. Spann has: Twelve years as President of Fire Prevention Specialists, Inc as Fire & Life Safety Consultant, Plans Examiner and Inspector; Nine years as Senior Plans Examiner & Certified Fire Safety Inspector with the Florida State Fire Marshal's Office, and Ten years in the architectural field including drafting of large scale projects ranging from high-rise office buildings, condominiums & industrial projects.
-Conducted site surveys of structures under construction.
+Mr. Spann has twelve (12) years of experience as President of Fire Prevention Specialists, Inc. serving as Fire & Life Safety Consultant, Plans Examiner and Inspector.
+In addition, he worked for nine (9) years as Senior Plans Examiner & Certified Fire Safety Inspector with the Florida State Fire Marshal's Office, and ten (10) years in the architectural field working on large scale projects ranging from high-rise office buildings, condominiums & industrial projects, and conducting site surveys of structures under construction.